isomerpages/moe-springdalepri/_parents-infoweb/Parents Info & Resources/Parenting Related Articles.md

 *   As part of MOE’s efforts in promoting Values-In-Action (VIA), a “Keep Singapore Clean Movement in Schools” was launched by Minister for Education, Mr Heng Swee Keat, in Jun 2014.
 All students are encouraged to propose ideas to keep the school and neighbourhood clean, put their ideas into action and carry them out on a sustained basis so that these good habits can be internalised.

 *   The values of care and responsibility for our environment and community start at home.
 We hope that parents could join us to encourage your child to keep their environment clean.
-You can find out more information on the movement in schools and what students can learn through it by clicking [here](http://www.moe.gov.sg/media/press/2014/07/keep-singapore-clean-movement-in-schools.php).
+You can find out more information on the movement in schools and what students can learn through it.